 Publicising your award

-A great way of raising awareness of the project you plan to undertake and the fact that you have successfully bid for funding from Museums Galleries Scotland is via press and media.
+A great way of raising awareness of the project you plan to undertake, and the fact that you have successfully bid for funding from MGS, is through press and social media.
 Publicising your grant is also a great way to raise local and national awareness of your organisation.
-This page sets out what you should do when announcing your grant and how best to go about it.
-We are also on hand if you would like any media advice.
+We've created some helpful advice on what you should do when announcing your grant and how best to go about it.
+We are also on hand if you would like any further advice.

 When to announce your grant

 Once you have received your award letter from us you are free to consider how you publicise it.
 If there are any date restrictions on announcing your grant, the letter will inform you of these.
-Typically, we will issue one overall national press release and we encourage you to contact your own local press.
+We will publicise the awards through our own communication channels, which might also include a press release, but we still encourage you to contact your own local press.

 Writing your press release

-The best way to publicise your grant is to prepare a press release with information about the your award and what your project will involve.
+One of the most effective ways to publicise your grant is to prepare a press release with information about your award and what your project will involve.

-Also consider the anticipated impact on the community or tangible outcomes but avoid detailed information.
+It also important to consider the anticipated impact on the community or tangible outcomes of the project but try to avoid detailed information.
 Remember who will be reading the article and help to explain the benefits in a way that will interest them.

 Remember to send us a copy of your press release for approval prior to sending to press.
 We can also provide a supporting quote but please allow five working days’ notice.